blackmarkt/Udacity-ML/capstone_proposal_template.md

 As mentioned above our baseline benchmark will be a 50/50 coin flip.
 We will build from there by testing various Supervised Learning models (listed in the Project Design) in order to discover which model or models perform best on the test set.

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_